 NordVPN Shares Your Information With Facebook

-In August 2020, a Reddit user by the name of GildedGrizzly posted to r/VPN/ screenshots from their Facebook “off-site activity” section.
-They shared screenshots showing that Facebook knew that they used NordVPN.
+In August 2020, a Reddit user with the username GildedGrizzly posted screenshots to r/VPN from their Facebook "off-site activity" section.
+The screenshots revealed that Facebook had knowledge of the user's use of NordVPN.

 One of the last things I expected to see there was Nord VPN, I service I started using because I wanted to take more control of my online privacy.
 In the linked screenshot there are 2 different mentions of Nord VPN, but there's a third farther down the list.
 I downloaded my data from Facebook's data downloader, and it looks like the activity that Nord shared with Facebook was limited to me going to their website and activating apps.